victoryosiobe/kingchop/README.md

 ```

-**Note**: it's difficult to detect enclosers like `"", ''`, which starts and ends with same character. `“”` is detected properly, but `‘’` which is multipurpose is an extra layer of difficulty, because it can be used as quotes, used to indicate shorten words, like: `don’t, ol’, rock ’n’ roll`.
+**Note**: it's difficult to detect enclosers like `"", ''`, which starts and ends with same character.
+Also, `“”` is detected properly, but `‘’` which is multipurpose is an extra layer of difficulty, because it can be used as quotes, used to indicate shorten words, like: `don’t, ol’, rock ’n’ roll`.
 This creates a lot of imbalances.

-As of the **Aurora, v1.1.0** update, the extraction function built at **v1.0.6**, for enclosers of diffrent opening and closing characters (safe-enclosers), like **(), [], {}**, has been utilized.
+As of the **Aurora, v1.1.0** update, the extraction function built at **v1.0.6**, for enclosers of different opening and closing characters (safe-enclosers), like `(), [], {}`, has been utilized.

 Due to this update, Kingchop can handle nests of safe-enclosers detected.
-However, this multipurpose quotes and same char enclosers, **‘’, '', ""**, remain a problem.
+However, this multipurpose quotes and same char enclosers, `‘’, '', ""`, remain a problem.

 I made a decision to only detect safe-enclosers, and this function would revert to default method, if imbalances in the safe-enclosers are found.

-The issue where enclosers of same characters (for start and end, like '', "", ``) can't be accurately detected, and may not be resolved.
-No function has been implemented yet.
+The issue where enclosers of same characters (for start and end, like `'', "", ```) can't be accurately detected, and may not be resolved.
+No function has been implemented yet. :(

 ---